nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 Any data sent from the Bluetooth LE unit is sent out of the UART 1 peripheral's TX pin.

+.. _peripheral_uart_debug:

+Debugging
+*********

+In this sample, the UART console is used to send and read data over the NUS service.
+Debug messages are not displayed in this UART console.
+Instead, they are printed by the RTT logger.

+If you want to view the debug messages, follow the procedure in :ref:`testing_rtt_connect`.

 Requirements
 ************